octopress/docs/source/docs/deploying/github/index.markdown

 **Note:** With new repositories, Github sets the default branch based on the branch you push first, and it looks there for the generated site content.
 If you're having trouble getting Github to publish your site, go to the admin panel for your repository and make sure that the master branch is the default branch.

+To read more on creating your first blog post, read [Blogging Basics](http://octopress.org/docs/blogging/)

 ## With Github Project pages (gh-pages)

 Github's Project Pages service allows you to host a site for your existing open source project.
-Github will look for a `gh-pages` branch in your project's repository and make the contents available at url like `http://username.github.com/project`.
+Github will look for a `gh-pages` branch in your project's repository and make the contents available at url like `http://username.github.io/project`.

 Here's now you can set up Octopress site to publish to your projects gh-pages repository: